prees005/jquery-salary-calculator/README.md

 ## Description

-    This program allows you to add your employees to a roster to determine what your monthly costs will be taking into account your employees annual salary.
+    Determine your monthly costs when taking into account your all of your employees annual salary.

 ## Usage